Quality in Scotland's universities

 Guidance to higher education institutions on quality, 2017-2022 provides further details of quality arrangements for Scottish universities.

 Discover Uni is a joint initiative of the UK higher education funding and regulatory bodies to provide an official and independent source of information about undergraduate higher education programmes.

 The online resource uses official statistics about UK HE courses taken from national surveys and data collected from universities to better inform student choice.

 The National Student Survey (NSS) is an annual survey of nearly half a million students across the UK.

 The survey gathers opinions from students about their time in higher education, asking them to provide feedback on what it has been like to study on their course at their university/college.

 NSS is a joint initiative of the four UK HE funding and regulatory bodies.

-The revised date of publication of the NSS 2020 results will be Wednesday 15 July 2020.
-The results of previous surveys are available on the Office for Students (OfS) website.
+The results of NSS 2020, and previous years' surveys, are available on the Office for Students (OfS) website.